Healthy Homes Assessment Pukerua Bay

 Draught Stopping Pukerua Bay

-If a draught could be felt through gaps that are too large or holes the area needs to be closed.
+If a draught could be perceived as a result of gaps or holes, it needs to be sealed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

-Find the complete specifications of the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections